1. Use a potty chart with stickers to reinforce successful toilet use and encourage good habits.

-Looking for fun ways to teach and encourage your little one to go potty?
-Here are a few fun activities that will help you teach your toddler to go potty in an exiting and new way!
+Are you looking for fun ways to teach and encourage your little one to go potty?
+Here are a few fun activities for potty training that will help you teach your toddler how to use the bathroom in an exciting and new way!

 My potty chart

+How does it work?
 Create a chart of the week, like a calendar.
-Each time your toddler uses the potty successfully let him paste a sticker on the chart.
-At the end of the day his chart will (hopefully) be filled with stickers and he will see how successful he has been.
-This simple activity can help you reinforce good potty habits and will encourage your toddler to use the potty.
+Each time your toddler uses the potty successfully let them paste a sticker on the chart.
+At the end of the day, their chart will (hopefully) be filled with stickers and they will see how successful they were.
+This simple potty training activity can help you reinforce good habits and will encourage your toddler to use the potty.

-Be creative when making your toddler’s chart, you can use some of his favorite TV or book characters to decorate it, remember that the idea is to get him engaged in the activity.
+Be creative when making your toddler’s chart!
+You can use some of their favorite TV or book characters to decorate it; remember that the idea is to get them engaged in the activity.
 You can even go together to the store to buy the stickers and the material to decorate the chart.
-Don’t forget to place it where your toddler can see it, so he is motivated to use the potty every time he sees it.
+Don’t forget to place it where your toddler can see it, so they’re motivated to use the potty every time they see the chart.

+How does it work?
 This activity is really helpful to teach boys how to go pee-pee.
 First dye the toilet water with red or blue food coloring.
-Then when your boy goes pee-pee he will see that the water changes to orange or green.
-This fun activity will motivate your boy to learn how to aim!
+Then, when your boy goes peeing, he will see that the water changes to orange or green.
+This fun potty training activity will motivate your boy to learn how to aim!

-When dying the toilet water, make sure you use colors that you know will change of color when your toddler uses the bathroom.
-Red and blue works perfect!
+When dyeing the toilet water, make sure you use colors that you know will change of color when your toddler uses the bathroom.
+Red and blue works perfectly!

 The road to potty

 Creating a fun path is key!
-You can try putting footsteps so that he can follow them or decorating the path with his favorite TV or book characters.
-Try making the path out of bright colors so that at night he can also follow it.
+You can try putting footsteps on the floor so that they can follow them or decorate the path with their favorite TV or book characters.
+Try making the path out of bright colors so that at night they can also follow it.

+How does it work?
 Personalize your toddler’s potty with fun stickers and glitter.
 This can be a fun activity before starting potty training.
-Since day one your toddler will love his potty and will be very exited to train!
+From day one, your toddler will love their potty and will be very excited to train!

-Personalization is key when decorating his potty!
-So try using his favorite things to decorate it like stickers form his favorite TV or book characters, colors or you can even write his name on it.
+Personalization is key when decorating the potty!
+Try using their favorite things to decorate it like stickers from their favorite TV or book characters, colors, or you can even write their name on it.

-Make a trip to the bookstore and have your little one pick out new books, but let him read the special potty books only when going to the bathroom.
-You can even make a little shelf in the bathroom for his special books!
+Make a trip to the bookstore and have your little one pick out new books, but let them read the special potty books only when going to the bathroom.
+You can even make a little shelf in the bathroom for these special books!